Aditya315/Verification_AMBA-APB/README.md

   **[Inside ``apb_driver`` , all inputs are driven at ``negative edge`` of clock pulse to overcome Setup and Hold time violation]**
   **T2 Clock Cycle:** SETUP state, while PWRITE = HIGH, PSEL = HIGH, PENABLE = LOW.
   **T3 Clock Cycle:** ENABLE state, while PWRITE = HIGH, PSEL = HIGH, PENABLE = HIGH.
-PADDR and PWDATA driven.
-PENABLE and PSEL will be deasserted at the end of the transfer, otherwise it will go to another transfer or ENABLE state.
+PADDR and PWDATA driven, PENABLE and PSEL will be deasserted at the end of the transfer, otherwise it will go to another transfer or ENABLE state.
   **T4 Clock Cycle:** IDLE state, while PWRITE = HIGH, PSEL = LOW, PENABLE = LOW.